needle-mirror/com.unity.cloud.assets/Documentation~/use-case-create-files.md

 The code snippet does the following:

-* Displays a UI button for creating a new file.
-* When the button is clicked, a file dialog opens to select a file.
-* When a file is selected, a new file definition is created and the file content is uploaded.
+* Provides a method to upload a new file to a dataset.
-* Prints a progress log for the upload to the console.
+* Provides a method to replace the content of an existing file in a dataset.
-* Prints a message to the console when the upload is complete OR an error message if the upload fails.
+* Provides a method to replace a file in a dataset with another file.

 ### Reference a file in a different dataset